-Youth for Unity and Voluntary Action (YUVA) is a nonprofit development organisation committed to enabling vulnerable groups to access their rights and address human rights violations.
+Youth for Unity and Voluntary Action (YUVA) is a non-profit development organisation committed to enabling vulnerable groups to access their rights.
 YUVA supports the formation of people's collectives that engage in the discourse on development, thereby ensuring self-determined and sustained collective action in communities.
 This work is complemented with advocacy and policy recommendations on issues.